solechang/ITP-404/week10 - OOP in PHP/readme.md

 ###Static properties and methods

 Methods or properties can be declared as __static__ which essentially means that they can be accessed without instantiating the class.
 Think of it like an object literal in JavaScript, where the object has properties and methods, but you don't create an instance from that object literal.
 When would you want to use static methods or properties?
-One example would be if you had a Utility class that contained a bunch of string manipulation methods, but there really was no need to create instances.
+One example would be if you wanted to create a String Utility class that contained several string manipulation methods, but there really was no need to create independent instances but we still wanted to group these functions (or methods) into a class.
 For example, one method might trim off white space on either end of a string and another method might replace all spaces with dashes.
 In this case, we could create a StringUtility class with several static methods.

 ```php
 	class StringUtility {